 And that was the bulk of the application.

-Then you're gonna have a problem there.
+Then you're going to have a problem there.

-Um, I don't think he's out of the legal woods by any stretch here.
+I don't think he's out of the legal woods by any stretch here.

-And I think what has happened is knowing what is coming next that we don't know fully, we have a pretty good idea when it comes to the inspector general finding that the FISA applications to spy on Carter Page,
+And I think what has happened is knowing what is coming next that we don't know fully, we have a pretty good idea when it comes to the Inspector General finding that the FISA applications to spy on Carter Page, which also meant a backdoor into the Trump campaign transition and then into the presidency, is a far bigger play, far easier to prosecute.

-which also meant a backdoor into the Trump campaign transition and then into the presidency, uh, is a far bigger play, far easier to prosecute, and the issue of lying then becomes relatively insignificant based on what we know is probably Comey's future.
+And the issue of lying then becomes relatively insignificant based on what we know is probably Comey's future.

-And then we get to the whole question of well, how is it possible to have a counterintelligence investigation without it going through the president of the United States at the time, which of course would have been Barack Obama.
+And then we get to the whole question of, well, how is it possible to have a counterintelligence investigation without it going through the president of the United States at the time, which of course would have been Barack Obama.

-And at some point he is going to have to answer questions himself.
+And at some point, he is going to have to answer questions himself.

-Well, then you got, let's see, a half a dozen statutes right off the top of my head perpetrating a fraud on a court, depriving American of their rights, 18 USC 242.
+well, then you got, let's see, a half a dozen statutes right off the top of my head perpetrating a fraud on a court, depriving American of their rights, 18 U.S.C.
+242.

-I think Rudy's right, citing perjury, 18 USC 1621, 1623.
+I think Rudy's right citing perjury, 18 USC 1621, 1623.

-I think when we get to the Pfizer part of this, you'll get false statements, 18 USC at 1001, and then you'll have several obstruction of justice and fraud statutes that probably would be applicable as well.
+And then you'll have several obstruction of justice and fraud statutes that probably would be applicable as well.

-Uh I'm sorry, uh imminent.
+I'm sorry, imminent.

 And I think that's all true.